 Simplify Investing—Make It Automatic

 Take advantage of automatic plans where you can.
-Sign up for systematic investing with your retirement plan and investment accounts, and leverage auto increases when possible.
+Sign up for automatic investing with your retirement plan and investment accounts, and leverage auto increases when possible.
 This can help you save more than hoping you’ll get around to it when you have “extra” money.

 Automatic monthly savings add up